launchdarkly-labs/example-launchdarkly-toolbar-url-overrides/README.md

    https://your-github-username.github.io/repo-name/
    ```

-2. **Enter your LaunchDarkly Client-Side ID**
+2. **Configure the Application**
-   - Paste your client-side ID in the configuration form
+   - **Client-Side ID**: Paste your LaunchDarkly client-side ID
+   - **Override Behavior**: Choose how URL overrides interact with local storage:
+     - *Auto* (default) - When the URL contains overrides, clear any overrides not present in the URL
+     - *Explicit* - Only clear existing local overrides when URL includes `ld_override__clear`.
+     - *Always* - Always clears local storage and then loads overrides from the URL.
+Effectively ignores local storage.
-   - Click "Load SDK"
+   - Click "Load SDK" to initialize
-   - The SDK will initialize and display all your flags

 3. **View and Override Flags**
    - All flags are displayed with their current values